-We believe that stock options are inherently performance-based, incentivize employees to make decisions that ensure our long-term success, and are appropriate and advantageous for the following additional reasons:
+The Compensation Committee believes that stock options are inherently performance-based, incentivize employees to make decisions that ensure long-term success and are appropriate and advantageous for the following additional reasons:

-- Value is only realized if our stock price increases, thereby aligning the interests of executives with those of stockholders. - Stock options have greater downside risk than full-value awards, as they do not provide any value to the holder if the stock price declines below the exercise price (determined as of the date of grant). - Options' ten-year term gives executives the opportunity to realize value over a long period of time, which promotes long-term thinking and value creation. - Stock options are well understood and help us attract and retain employees who contribute to our entrepreneurial culture.
+- Value is only realized if the stock price increases, thereby aligning the interests of executives with those of stockholders. - Stock options have greater downside risk than full-value awards, as they do not provide any value to the holder if the stock price declines below the exercise price (determined as of the date of grant). - The ten-year term of options gives executives the opportunity to realize value over a long period of time, which promotes long-term thinking and value creation.

+Stock options are well understood and help attract and retain employees who contribute to the Company's entrepreneurial culture.